KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

 If no drivers are found with a manifest filename that matches any of the provided globs, then no driver is disabled.

-#### Comma-delimited lists

-All of the filter environment variables accept comma-delimited input.
-Therefore, you can chain multiple strings together and it will use the strings to individually enable or disable the appropriate item in the current list of available items.

-#### Globs

-To provide enough flexibility to limit driver name searches to only those desired by the developer, the loader uses a limited glob format for strings.
-Acceptable globs are:
- - Prefixes:   `"string*"`
- - Suffixes:   `"*string"`
- - Substrings:  `"*string*"`
- - Whole strings: `"string"`

-This is especially important because it is difficult sometimes to determine the full name of a driver manifest file.
-So, instead of having to type in `intel_icd.x86_64.json` to select only the Intel driver on Linux, the substring `*intel*` can be used in the `VK_LOADER_DRIVER_SELECT` environment variable.

-#### Case-insensitive

-All of the filter environment variables assume the strings inside of the glob are not case-sensitive.
-Therefore, “Bob”, “bob”, and “BOB” all amount to the same thing.

-#### Environment Variable Priority

-The values from the disable environment variable will be considered
-<b>before</b> the select environment variable.
-Because of this, it is possible to disable a driver using the disable environment variable, only to have it be re-enabled by the enable environment variable.

 ### Exception for Elevated Privileges